 - don’t be negative, siblings can gain and learn from their experiences

 - talk to siblings in the teenage years about plans for the future

 - don’t put pressure on and don’t have too high expectations of siblings

 - celebrate siblings’ achievements

-There are more than 14 service providers on the Local Offer that can support children who have a sibling with a disability, and that includes the Action for Children service and the Young Carers of Northamptonshire Carers currently commissioned by the Local Authority.
+There are more than 14 service providers on the Local Offer that can support children who have a sibling with a disability, and that includes the Young Carers of Northamptonshire Carers currently commissioned by the Local Authority.
 There are national network organisations, as well as play and stay groups around the county.

 The NHS film for siblings can be found in Local Offer articles and information library (the second tab) on the Local Offer search results.